Uninsured Motorist Claims In Naperville, Illinois

-The Naperville car accident lawyers at the Law Offices of Mathys & Schneid can advise you of your legal rights if you were injured by an uninsured driver.
+The Naperville car accident lawyers at Mathys & Schneid Personal Injury Lawyers can advise you of your legal rights if you were injured by an uninsured or underinsured driver.
 We have more than 75 years of combined legal experience handling car accident claims.
-We’ve recovered over $150 million for our clients.
+Since 2005, we’ve recovered over $150 million for our clients.

 - Investigate the car accident and identify all parties who are at fault